1977 Houston Astros season: May

+Bob Watson's cycle

 On June 24, Bob Watson tripled, doubled, and hit a home run against the San Francisco Giants.
 In the eighth inning, he singled to hit for the cycle, and became the second player in franchise history to do so.
 Part of a five-RBI performance, this led the Astros to a 6–5 win.
 Watson became the first in major league to hit for the cycle so in both the NL and the American League (AL).
 (Note: Watson hit his cycle as an American League player two years later, on September 15, 1979, after the Astros had traded him to the Boston Red Sox.)

+In the bottom of the first inning, Watson swatted a bases-loaded triple which broke a scoreless tie to give the Astros a 3–0.
+Having already hit a bases loaded triple two months earlier, Watson became the first player in club history to hit two bases-loaded triples during the same season.
+Watson connected for the triple off future Astro Bob Knepper.
+Bill Madlock and Darrell Evans each connected for home runs off the Astros' Don Larson.
+During the bottom of the 11th inning, José Cruz doubled home Wilbur Howard for the game-winner and walk-off hit.

-Watson's took place the season after teammate César Cedeño hit for his second, who also hit the first two cycles in club history.
+Watson's cycle took place the season after teammate César Cedeño hit for his second, who also hit the first two cycles in club history.
 The next cycle by an Astros player was by Andújar Cedeño on August 25, 1992.